-Stencil is the name used for the thin cut outs which are usually made of paper, plastic or metal.
+Stencil is the name used for the thin cut-outs which are usually made of paper, plastic or metal.
 The paint is applied ( sprayed, brushed or sponged) through the holes and the design is imprinted on the surface of the fabric.
-The holes in the stencil form the design which is printed on the fabric
+The holes in the stencil form the design which is printed on the fabric.

-You may have a design which you want to paint on your fabric.
-But you are not sure about your ability to paint them the same way everytime multiple times, without bleeding on the edges.
+You may have a design that you want to paint on your fabric.
+But you are not sure about your ability to paint them the same way every time multiple times, without bleeding on the edges.
 Here is when a stencil can help.

 You can find your designs online or in books and make it your own with your own changes and then make stencils out of them.
 No one else would have the same design you have.
-Isn’t that wonderful.
+Isn’t that wonderful?

 How to find designs for stencils ?

-Another important thing is to choose a design which does not have details which are disjointed and separate inside them.
-You will find that it is impossible to make such details without them having connection to the outline which may turn out looking unnatural.
+Another important thing is to choose a design that does not have details which are disjointed and separate inside them.
+You will find that it is impossible to make such details without them having a connection to the outline which may turn out looking unnatural.

 How to make your own stencils